skysyzygy/tq/readme.md

 ```[{"ID":123},{"ID":124},{"ID":125},...]```

-Query details are detailed in the help for each command.
+Query object details are detailed in the help for each command.

 ### objects:
+These are the gettable objects with a brief description from the Tessi API docs.
+Additional command variants are available (e.g. `--All`, `--Summary`, etc.) and are detailed in the help for each object.

 *  **AccountTypes** :                            Get the details of an account type by id
 *  **Accounts** :                                Get details of a specific credit card account
 *  **ActionTypes** :                             Get the details of an action type by id